 When I tell people that I am from Dallas, I usually get a response of how boring it is there.
 Lots of people want to come to Texas but have no desire to visit Dallas.
-Let me tell you though; there are tons of great things to do in Dallas!
-I have gathered an epic list of things to do in Dallas.
+Let me tell you though; there are tons of great things to do there!
+I have gathered an epic list of places to visit in Dallas, Texas.

 1. Visit the Dallas Arboretum